Reports, trackers, and decision materials

 How the work moves

-An async-first process from messy activity to capital rules.
+An async-first process from decision pressure to usable financial control.

 01